 You may realize that you aren’t always an active listener, and that’s okay.
 With practice of the tips below, you’ll be ready to give each conversation the attention it deserves.

 1. Maintain your focus

 Make and maintain eye contact.
-Remove distractions, turn off computer monitors or your cell phone, do not read text messages or email.
+Remove distractions, turn off computer monitors or your cell phone, and do not read text messages or emails.
 Giving another person your full attention sends a powerful message.
 Use language that shows your interest and concern, try phrases such as “I’ve been thinking about what we talked about yesterday,” or “I think the point you had was interesting because…”

 2. Commit to stop talking

 Many people are so focused on what they’re about to say that they completely miss what a colleague, client, or customer is trying to communicate.
 So do your best to pay attention, quiet your mind, open your ears, and try to truly listen to what the other person is saying.
 Good listening requires the ability to put your agenda aside and focus on meeting the needs of your customer.
 If you find yourself having a hard time focusing, try reciting what the speaker is saying in your head to prevent other thoughts from intruding.